Skip to main content

 Step 1: Start Drift

-Open your terminal and launch Drift:
+Open your terminal (or the integrated terminal in VS Code or Cursor) and launch Drift:

 drift